joelparkerhenderson/demo-tailwind-css/README.md

 ```

-## Create HTML
+## View Tailwind using HTML

-Create a demonstration HTML file, such as `src/demo.html`, with some demo code, such as red text:
+Create a demonstration HTML file, such as file `src/demo.html`, with some demo code, such as red text:

 ```html
 <html>